 The level of ‘taxes and charges’ added to long-haul Avios redemptions on British Airways is always a sore point.

-In general, I use a ‘finger in the air’ sum of £550 for the taxes and charges on a Club World or First return redemption from London (£650 for North America) whenever anyone asks what they will be.
+In general, following recent rises, I use a ‘finger in the air’ sum of £700 for the taxes and charges on a Club World return redemption from London (£850 for North America) whenever anyone asks what they will be.

-That obviously isn’t small change, but it still gives acceptable value for your points most of the time as long as you are redeeming for Club World or First.
+That obviously isn’t small change, but given current cash prices it still gives acceptable value for your points most of the time as long as you are redeeming for Club World or First Class.
 The biggest threat to Avios – given BA’s dominant UK position – is not from other frequent flyer schemes but from aggressive sale fares from other airlines.

 Avios is, of course, under threat from other angles.
-You can switch from a BA credit card to a different rewards credit card.
-You can convert Nectar points, Heathrow Rewards points or Amex Membership Rewards into a different treat.
+You can switch from a British Airways credit card to a different rewards credit card.
+You can convert Nectar points, Heathrow Rewards points or American Express Membership Rewards into a different treat.

-You can only squeeze things so far, and £1 earned by Avios from Sainsburys is worth a lot more – because it is ‘real’ money – than £1 transferred across intra-group from British Airways.
+You can only squeeze things so far, and £1 earned by Avios from Sainsburys when you convert Nectar points is worth a lot more – because it is ‘real’ money – than £1 transferred across intra-group from British Airways.
 If people stop seeing value in the scheme, IAG Loyalty will stop seeing the money coming in.

 But be grateful you don’t live in the US ….

 What you might not realise, if you live in the UK, is how reasonable BA’s ‘taxes and charges’ are compared to what a US resident must pay.